Retailers swallow online food cost to lock in shoppers

 “As we start to add additional items or additional products to each of those deliveries, the economics become incredibly compelling for us but also a much more compelling offer for customers,” Terrell said.

-It’s a service that would make customers take notice, said Helen Merriot, head of consultancy Accenture’s retail practice in Britain.
+It’s a service that would make customers take notice, said Helen Merriott, head of consultancy Accenture’s retail practice in Britain.

 British retailer Ocado, on track to make its first annual pretax profit this year since it was founded in 2000, set up an online pet store last year from which customers now order goods alongside their food, and plans a kitchen and homeware online store later this year.